Make Your Hair Extensions The Best They Can Be

 6. Proper Hair Extension Storage

 To maintain cleanliness, be sure to store your hair correctly.
-This hack is for those with leftover uninstalled hair, clip-ins, tape-ins or even custom-made units.
+This hack is for those with leftover uninstalled hair, clip-ins, tape-ins, or even custom-made units.

-Before storing extensions, be sure that they are washed to discard any product build-up and air dried.
+Before storing extensions, be sure that they are washed to discard any product build-up and air-dried.
 There are various ways to save your weave.

 The first way is using an airtight container as it maintains cleanliness, dryness, and safety.
 Use a container that is spacious enough to store all of the hair.
 To save extensions, start by rolling the wefts tightly together in a circular motion.
 Continue to do this until wefts have formed a circular pattern.
 You may use a hair clip or scrunch to maintain the format of hair.

-Next, carefully place them in them in the airtight container and store them in a dry place away from light.
+Next, carefully place them in the airtight container and store them in a dry place away from light.
 Putting them on a shelf, in a closet, or on a dresser is ideal.
 Store your custom wig in an extra-large container.

 If you want to protect your extensions, be sure to follow this hack!